quixio/template-static-configuration/README.md

 # HTTP Ingestion with DB Configuration Project Template

-This example project `demonstrates` how to receive data from an HTTP endpoint, do some normalizations followed by applying a configuration set by a frontend application, and then publish the augmented data to an InfluxDB2 database.
+This example project demonstrates how to receive data from an HTTP endpoint, do some normalizations, followed by applying a DB-based Configuration set through a UI, and then publish the augmented data to an InfluxDB2 database.

 It also includes visualization/dashboard examples using Grafana (which queries InfluxDB2).